 Step 1 – Cut your t-shirts into 1.5″ strips along the width of the body.
 This process is much quicker if you have a rotary cutter.
 You’ll want to cut the end of each of piece so they’re strands and not loops of fabric.

-Step 2 – Gather three strips and stack them.
+Step 2 – Gather three strips of fabric and stack them.
 Tie a knot tightly into the top to begin.
+I chose contrasting colours for my rug.

 Step 3 – Start braiding the strips using the basic 3-strand braiding technique.